XtherDevTeam/XmediaCenter2/README.md

 - [Flask-CORS](https://github.com/CoryDolphin/flask-cors) by [CoryDolphin](https://github.com/CoryDolphin)
 - [music-tag](https://pypi.org/project/music-tag/) by [Kristofor Maynard](mailto:kristofor.maynard@gmail.com)

+## Known issues

+- `sortId` of songs might be wrong when deleting a song and insert a new one.

 ## Acknowledgement

 - Thanks for Yoimiya who encouraged me a lot when I'm developing this project.